-''' private InstanceIndependentIdentifier<Field> buildNameTypeIdentifier(){ return identifierFactory.identifierFromProperties( list -> findFieldByNameAndType(list.get(0).toString(), (FieldType)list.get(1)), nameProperty, fieldTypeProperty); } private Field findFieldByNameAndType(String name, FieldType type){ List<Field> fields = fieldService.get(name); fields.removeIf(field -> !field.getType().equals(type)); return fields.isEmpty() ? null : fields.get(0); } '''
+''' private InstanceIndependentIdentifier<Field> buildNameTypeIdentifier(){ return identifierFactory.identifierFromProperties( list-> findFieldByNameAndType(list.get(0).toString(), (FieldType)list.get(1)), nameProperty,fieldTypeProperty); } private Field findFieldByNameAndType(String name, FieldType type){ List<Field> fields = fieldService.get(name); fields.removeIf(field -> !field.getType().equals(type)); return fields.isEmpty() ? null : fields.get(0); } '''

-The method identifierFromProperties() takes as first argument a Function which receives a list with the internal values for the selected properties.
-The rest of arguments are the selected properties.
-Their order will be the same used to build the lists of internal values that will be received by the first Function.
+The method identifierFromProperties() takes as its first argument, a Function which receives a list with the internal values for the selected properties.
+The rest of the arguments are the selected properties.
+Their order will be the same as that used to build the lists of internal values that will be received by the first Function.

-If a property is part of the cross-instance identifier for an entity, it is not necessary to implement its setProperty(...) method, as it will never be called.
+If a property is part of the cross-instance identifier for an entity, it is not necessary that its setProperty(...)method, actually updates the property, as it will never be called.